-Pneumonia is one of the most common medical problems encountered in clinical practice and leading fatal infectious disease worldwide.
+Pneumonia is one of the most common medical problems encountered in clinical practice and leading fatal infectious diseases worldwide.
 In the Philippines last 2011 based on a number of health insurance claims by Philhealth revealed as one of the top cases acquired disease in the country.

 Pneumonia is caused by a number of infectious agents including viruses, bacteria, and fungi.
 The most common bacterial pathogen, Streptococcus pneumoniae, is identified as the leading cause of community-acquired pneumonia among children and adults.